 Trip Destination(s):

 Date(s) of Trip:

 Departure Time: am/pm Return Time: am/pm

-Trip Sponsor(s): Grade Level(s):
+Trip Sponsor(s): Grad de Level(s):

 Number of Students: Number of Chaperones (1chaperone:10 students)

 Trip Type (check one)

 a.
-Educational: ( Trip is relevant to the Utah Core Curric ulum)
+Educational: (Trip is relevant to the Utah Core Curricu lum)

 b.
-Non-Educational Field Trip (Trip is not an extension o f the curriculum)
+Non-Educational Field Trip (Trip is not an extension of the curriculum)

-ow the trip relates to the curriculum.
+w the trip relates to the curriculum.

-Activities planned during the trip: A detail ed itinerary must be attached.
+Activities planned during the trip: A deta

 Potential Hazards:YesN motorized activities?
-If yes, please describ around water, remote locations, animals, air travel or
+If yes, please descri round water, remote locations, animals, air travel or

 Means of travel: School bus(s) Head Bus Driver Signature:

 Child Nutrition Director Signature:

 Prior to submittal of request to Charter Principal, the trip sponsor needs to obtain signature of head bus driver.

 Other: Explain:

 Overnight trip: Submit travel request a minimum of 45 calendar days prior to the overnight trip.
 Board approval is required.

-rip budget approval: The budget and financing of the trip will be reviewed and approved by the Charter School Principal.
-No tudent may be excluded from participating due to an inability to pay.
+Trip budget approval: The budget and financing of the trip will be reviewed and approved by the Charter School Principal.
+No student may be excluded from participating due to an inability to pay.

 Sponsor's Signature: Date:

 Administrative Approval

 Charter School Principal has the authority to approve day field trips within 150 miles of Guadalupe School.

 Charter School Principal's Signature:

 Date Approved:

 The Executive Director has the authority to approve any field trip beyond 150 miles of Guadalupe School.

-executive Director's Signature:
+Executive Director's Signature:

 Date Approved:

-Overnight trips require prior Charter Board approval and recommended by the Charter Principal and the Executive Director
+Overnight trips require prior Charter Board approval and recommended by the Charter Principal and the Executive Director.

 Charter Board Chair/Designee Signature:

 Date Approved: